Rugby World Cup 2023: Match schedule, how to watch, latest news and odds

 Amazon Prime will broadcast England’s first three World Cup warm-up games in August as well as nine other warm-up fixtures featuring other Six Nations teams.

-Steve Borthwick’s team take on Wales in a home-and-away double-header before traveling to Ireland on August 19.
-Their final match before heading to France, against Fiji at Twickenham the following weekend, is also likely to be on Amazon Prime with scheduling issues being finalised.
+The next warm-up match for England is against Ireland on August 19.
+Their final match before heading to France, against Fiji at Twickenham the following weekend, is also on Amazon Prime.

 Who is playing?